ysa134/torii/README.md

 ```

 ```
-session.open('facebook') -> #open hook on the facebook endpoint -> #open hook on the application adapter -> updated session
+session.open('facebook') -> #open hook on the facebook provider -> #open hook on the application adapter -> updated session
 ```

 Note that the adapter section is left entirely to your application.